Winter Driving Safety Planning

 - Equip it with tire chains or traction devices in good condition.

 - Use winter windshield wiper blades.

 It’s never too early to discuss winter driving safety.
-To help drivers feel more prepared for winter driving, you can:
+You can do several things to help drivers feel more prepared:

-- Including winter road safety topics in staff meetings
+- Include winter road safety topics in staff meetings

-- Reviewing and completing our winter driving hazards form (PDF 571 KB) with them
+- Review and complete our winter driving hazards form (PDF 571 KB) with them

 - Having them demonstrate your safety procedures to prove they understand them

-- Teaching them how and when to install tire chains, if needed
+- Teach them how and when to install tire chains, if needed

-- Ensuring they have completed training, and schedule more if needed
+- Ensure they have completed training, and schedule more if needed

 Setting road safety goals gives you a way to measure your progress.
 When it comes to winter driving, the main goal is to reduce the number of injuries, near-misses, and crashes in your organization.